Nailo27/HashCat/README.md

 🧠 Author

-Maintained by @Nailo27, a cybersecurity student exploring OpenCL, GPU acceleration, and reverse engineering in password cracking.
+Maintained by @Nailo27, @LocoBunny04, and @nathanwright18, cybersecurity students exploring OpenCL, GPU acceleration, and reverse engineering in password cracking.